wp-plugins/role-scoper/readme.txt

 == Changelog ==

 = 1.3.5-dev =
+* BugFix : Post Author dropdown was limited to Editors and Administrators if "Filter Users Dropdown" option enabled
 * BugFix : Category Manager role was not applied to new subcategories when assigned for "parent and sub-categories"
 * BugFix : Link Admin roles / restrictions were not correctly applied per-category
 * Change : Separate role definitions for link editing, link category management for per-category assignment